banananananananana/rnm-sensor/README.md

 Installation - requires ubuntu 20.04 64bit for raspberry pi https://ubuntu.com/download/raspberry-pi

 ```
-#start by updating ubuntu  to the latest and greates
+#start by updating ubuntu  to the latest and greatest
-sudo apt-get update
+sudo apt update && apt dist-upgrade
-sudo apt-get upgrade
 sudo reboot

 #add the following lines in order to use RAM as local logging - this will minimize SD card IO